jamesonstone/interview-questions/architecture/WORKFLOW.md

 We're moving into the future with an entirely automated ice cream shop!
 Our all robot workforce makes ordering ice cream a breeze!

-And just so this question doesn't feel like a nebulous, random question, a comparable system would be a lab or publishing

 ## Overview

 ![ICE_CREAM](./../diagrams/ICE_CREAM.drawio)